ccat3z/stars/README.md

 * [fatedier/frp](https://github.com/fatedier/frp): A fast reverse proxy to help you expose a local server behind a NAT or firewall to the internet.
 * [bit-kitchen/frpc](https://github.com/bit-kitchen/frpc): Ansible Role for installing and configuring frp client.
 * [jhspetersson/fselect](https://github.com/jhspetersson/fselect): Find files with SQL-like queries
-* [fsnotify/fsnotify](https://github.com/fsnotify/fsnotify): Cross-platform file system notifications for Go.
+* [fsnotify/fsnotify](https://github.com/fsnotify/fsnotify): Cross-platform filesystem notifications for Go.
 * [labuladong/fucking-algorithm](https://github.com/labuladong/fucking-algorithm): 刷算法全靠套路，认准 labuladong 就够了！English version supported!
 Crack LeetCode, not only how, but also why.
 * [nolanlawson/fuite](https://github.com/nolanlawson/fuite): A tool for finding memory leaks in web apps
 * [adept/full-fledged-hledger](https://github.com/adept/full-fledged-hledger): Tutorial on Hledger setup with multi-year files, multi-source imports and a range of auto-generated reports